Fitness to dive: Pregnancy

 A study investigating potential links between diving while pregnant and fetal abnormalities by evaluating field data showed that most women are complying with the diving industry recommendation and refraining from diving while pregnant.
 There were insufficient data to establish significant correlation between diving and fetal abnormalities, and differences in placental circulation between humans and other animals limit the applicability of animal research for pregnancy and diving studies.

 The literature indicates that diving during pregnancy does increase the risk to the fetus, but to an uncertain extent.
 As diving is an avoidable risk for most women, the prudent choice is to avoid diving while pregnant.
 However, if diving is done before pregnancy is recognized, there is generally no indication for concern.

 In addition to possible risk to the fetus, changes in a woman's body during pregnancy might make diving more problematic.
 There may be problems fitting equipment and the associated hazards of ill fitting equipment.
 Swelling of the mucous membranes in the sinuses could make ear clearing difficult, and nausea may increase discomfort.

 Diving after childbirth

 Divers who want to return to diving after having a child should generally follow the guidelines suggested for other sports and activities, as diving requires a similar level of conditioning and fitness.

 After a vaginal delivery, without complications, three weeks is usually sufficient to allow the cervix to close, which reduces the risk of uterine infection.
 Divers Alert Network recommends as a rule of thumb, to wait four weeks after normal delivery before resuming diving, and at least eight weeks after cesarean delivery.
 Any complications may indicate a longer wait, and medical clearance is advised.

-Physical disabilities

-Adaptive Diving, diving with physical disabilities:

-Adaptive diving is a branch of scuba diving that caters to individuals with physical disabilities.
-It encompasses a range of strategies and modifications to ensure that people with diverse physical challenges can enjoy the freedom of diving.
-Here are some key aspects of adaptive diving: